rdegges/okta.github.io/hugo/content/docs/api/resources/authn.md

 ##### Send Activation Links

 Sends an activation email or SMS when when the user is unable to scan the QR code provided as part of an Okta Verify transaction.
-If for any reason the user can&#8217;t scan the QR code, they can use the link provided in email or SMS to complete the transaction.
+If for any reason the user can't scan the QR code, they can use the link provided in email or SMS to complete the transaction.

 > The user must click the link from the same device as the one where the Okta Verify app is installed.